MorokotSakal/robotics-se/README.md

-# robotics-se
+# How to Run a Robotics Team in University: System Engineering Based Approach
 A system engineering aproach of how to run a robotics team in university.
 It is based on author personal's experience of running an university robotics team in Cambodia.

+## Contents
+1. Team vision & goal
+2. Finance
+3. Yearly Activities
+4. Team organization
+5. Trainings